InquisitevAutomation/.github/profile/README.md

 ## Contribution Guidelines
 Let this project mature some more before adding your own contributions, however if you know what you want.. make a PR!

+### General requirements
+- [ ] 100% Test Coverage, unless accompanied by a valid explanation as to why thats not possible
+- [ ] Change log updated
+- [ ] SemVer versioning followed